-Type: empty-lines, kernel, no-multi-line, no-parse, store-legacy-msghdr, syslog-protocol, validate-utf8 Default: empty set
+Type: empty-lines, expect-hostname, kernel, no-multi-line, no-parse, store-legacy-msghdr, syslog-protocol, validate-utf8 Default: empty set

 - empty-lines: Use the empty-lines flag to keep the empty lines of the messages.
-By default, syslog-ng OSE removes empty lines automatically. - kernel: The kernel flag makes the source default to the LOG_KERN | LOG_CRIT priority if not specified otherwise. - no-hostname: Enable the no-hostname flag if the log message does not include the hostname of the sender host.
-That way syslog-ng OSE assumes that the first part of the message header is \$PROGRAM instead of \$HOST.
+By default, syslog-ng OSE removes empty lines automatically. - expect-hostname.
+If the expect-hostname flag is enabled, syslog-ng OSE will assume that the log message contains a hostname and parse the message accordingly.
+This is the default behavior for TCP sources.
+Note that pipe sources use the no-hostname flag by default. - kernel: The kernel flag makes the source default to the LOG_KERN | LOG_NOTICE priority if not specified otherwise. - no-hostname: Enable the no-hostname flag if the log message does not include the hostname of the sender host.
+That way syslog-ng OSE assumes that the first part of the message header is \${PROGRAM} instead of \${HOST}.
 For example:

-- no-multi-line: The no-multi-line flag disables line-breaking in the messages; the entire message is converted to a single line. - By default, syslog-ng parses incoming messages as syslog messages.
-If a source does not send properly formatted messages, use the no-parse flag to disable message parsing for the source.
-As a result, syslogng will generate a new syslog header and put the entire incoming message into the MSG part of the syslog message. - no-parse.
+- no-multi-line: The no-multi-line flag disables line-breaking in the messages; the entire message is converted to a single line.
+Note that this happens only if the underlying transport method actually supports multi-line messages.
+Currently the syslog, udp, unix-dgram drivers support multi-line messages; other drivers, for example, the top driver does not. - no-parse.
+By default, syslog-ng OSE parses incoming messages as syslog messages.
 The no-parse flag completely disables syslog message parsing and processes the complete line as the message part of a syslog message.
-Other information (timestamp, host, and so on) is added automatically.
-This flag is useful for parsing files not complying to the syslog format. - store-legacy-msghdr: If the store-legacy-msghdr flag is enabled, syslog-ng stores the original incoming header of the log message.
+The syslog-ng OSE application will generate a new syslog header (timestamp, host, and so on) automatically and put the entire incoming message into the MSG part of the syslog message.
+This flag is useful for parsing messages not complying to the syslog format. - dont-store-legacy-msghdr.
+By default, syslog-ng stores the original incoming header of the log message.
 This is useful of the original format of a non-syslog-compliant message must be retained (syslog-ng automatically corrects minor header errors, for example, adds a whitespace before msg in the following message: Jan 22 10:06:11 host program:msg).
-Note that store-legacy-msghdr should be enabled when receiving messages from syslog-ng Agent for Windows clients that use the Snare-compatible mode.
+If you do not want to store the original header of the message, enable the dont-store-legacy-msghdr flag. - syslog-protocol.
+The syslog-protocol flag specifies that incoming messages are expected to be formatted according to the new IETF syslog protocol standard (RFC5424), but without the frame header.
+Note that this flag is not needed for the syslog driver, which handles only messages that have a frame header.

-- syslog-protocol: The syslog-protocol flag specifies that incoming messages are expected to be formatted according to the new IETF syslog protocol standard.
-Note that this flag is not needed for the syslog driver. - validate-utf8: The validate-utf8 flag enables encoding-verification for messages formatted according to the new IETF syslog standard (for details, see Section 2.9.2, IETF-syslog messages (p.
-13)).
+• validate-utf8: The validate-utf8 flag enables encoding-verification for messages formatted according to the new IETF syslog standard (for details, see Section 2.8.2, IETF-syslog messages (p.
+12)).
 If the BOM character is missing, but the message is otherwise UTF-8 compliant, syslog-ng automatically adds the BOM character to the message.